When you think about it, most popular comic books are pretty bizarre.

 2: Danny The Street

 Danny the Street’s name is not a metaphor.
 This is a comic about Danny, whose super power… is being an actual street.

 That’s right, we’re talking actual pavement capable of sentient thought.
 We suppose this makes Danny the Street a super hero, but it’s a concept so hard to wrap your mind around that we can’t even find ways to make fun of it.
 It’s uncertain if Danny The Street is a sign of overflowing creative genius or creative bankruptcy.

 1: Anything And Everything Involving Eye-Scream

-Eye-Scream is a mutant in the X-Men universe who can turn into ice cream.
+Eye-Scream is a mutant in Marvel’s X-Men universe who can turn into ice cream.

 Any flavor of ice cream, including banana split.

 With a super power like this, Eye-Scream takes the only appropriate course of action and tries to destroy the X-Men.